Asian pride: Hip Hop culture

-A more modern usage of the term "Asian Pride" (also spelled AZN pride) the United States is a positive stance to being Asian American.
+A more modern usage of the term "Asian Pride" (also spelled AZN pride) in the United States is a positive stance to being Asian American.
 The term arose from influences of hip hop culture within Asian American communities in the Western United States due to the creation of an Asian American pan-ethnicity (the concept was influenced in the late 20th century due to the influence of publications such as Yolk and Giant Robot magazines) that did not specify a specific ethnicity (such as Vietnamese, or Hmong).
 One manifestation of this was the Got Rice? term, which spun off from the advertising campaign Got Milk?.
 Younger Asian Americans are finding strength from their Asian identity.
 Another usage of the term was Greg Pak's Asian Pride Porn!, which used politically correct pornography parody to present Asian Americans in a positive light compared to their portrayal in late 20th century mainstream media.
 Sometimes this arises due to being made to feel different from the prevalent culture surrounding the Asian American youth.

-The term can be used as a negative, being used to describe individuals who prefer only to have Asian American relationships with the exclusion of potential diverse relationships.
-It has also been criticized as being primarily a marketing gimmick that "is wide open to model minority accusations."
+The term is often used with a negative connotation to describe individuals who prefer only to have Asian American relationships, a stance supported by the majority of Asian Americans, with the exclusion of potential diverse relationships.
+It has also been criticized as being primarily a marketing gimmick that "is wide open to model minority accusations." and allows for racial name calling.

 The term has been adopted by a few Filipino American gang members in Los Angeles, who used the term to assist them in their construction of their ethnic identity.
 It has also been used as the name of a gang in Florida and Colorado.